Obsessive-Compulsive Disorder (OCD) (cont.)

 After you are diagnosed with obsessive-compulsive disorder (OCD), your doctor will likely prescribe antidepressants known as selective serotonin reuptake inhibitors (SSRIs), such as fluoxetine (for example, Prozac).
 Antidepressants are thought to help balance neurotransmitters (such as serotonin) in your brain.

 In some cases it takes time to adjust the dosage or find the right medicine that will work for you.
-You may start to feel better within 1 to 3 weeks of taking an SSRI.
+You may start to feel better within 1 to 3 weeks after you start taking an SSRI.
 But it can take as many as 12 weeks to see more improvement.
 If you have questions or concerns about your medicines, or if you do not notice any improvement by 3 weeks, talk to your doctor.
-Your doctor may increase the dosage of your medicine, change to another SSRI, or use another medicine known as clomipramine if the medicine first prescribed does not help.
+Your doctor may increase the dosage of your medicine, change to another SSRI, or use another medicine known as clomipramine if the medicine first prescribed doesn't help.
 Clomipramine, a tricyclic antidepressant, has been used for years to treat OCD, but it may have more side effects than SSRIs.

 Your doctor may prescribe other medicines if you have other conditions along with OCD.